weiserlab/wirelessnetworking/calendar.md

 ---
 layout: page
-title: Lectures Schedule
+title: Lecture Schedule
-description: Schedule for lectures in the course
+description: Schedule for lectures conducted in the course
 ---

 # Calendar